 - 4.1 Experiential Learning: The program's experiential learning activities are varied and sufficient to meet the mission, goals, and outcomes.
-The program provides sufficient mentored experiences for the defined area of practice as identified in the Description of Residency Practice (DRP), the Description of Fellowship Practice (DFP), or ABPTRFE-approved analysis of practice. - 4.2 Educational Resources: The program provides the participant and faculty access to current publications and other relevant materials in appropriate media to support the curriculum. - 4.3 Support Services: The program and sponsoring organization provides adequate support services that encourage and promote the participant's successful completion. - 4.4 Financial Resources: The program maintains financial resources that are adequate to achieve the mission, goals, and outcomes and supports the academic integrity resulting in continued program sustainability. - 4.4.1 Sponsoring Organization: For the protection of the program participant, the sponsoring organization demonstrates its support of the program, in part, by providing sufficient funding resources to sustain the program. - 4.5 Teach-Out Commitment: The program and sponsoring organization commit to teaching out participants who are currently enrolled if it is deemed necessary to discontinue offering the program.
+The program provides sufficient mentored experiences for the defined area of practice as identified in the Description of Residency Practice (DRP) or the Description of Fellowship Practice (DFP). - 4.2 Educational Resources: The program provides the participant and faculty access to current publications and other relevant materials in appropriate media to support the curriculum. - 4.3 Support Services: The program and sponsoring organization provides adequate support services that encourage and promote the participant's successful completion.

+- Financial Resources: The program maintains financial resources that are adequate to 4.4 achieve the mission, goals, and outcomes and supports the academic integrity resulting in continued program sustainability. - Sponsoring Organization: For the protection of the program participant, the sponsoring organization demonstrates its support of the program, in part, by providing sufficient funding resources to sustain the program. - 4.5 Teach-Out Commitment: The program and sponsoring organization commit to teaching out participants who are currently enrolled if it is deemed necessary to discontinue offering the program.